michaelcmartin/Ophis/platform/README.txt

                constants are defined for the character codes for color changes and case-changing.

+libbasic64.oph:A still-experimental set of macros and routines for exploiting
+               the software floating point routines in the Commodore 64 BASIC ROM.

+c64header.oph: A much simpler Commodore 64 header that does nothing but jump
+               directly to your code.
+Useful for small programs or those that intend to interface with BASIC.

+vic20.oph:     A simple header for the unexpanded VIC-20.
+Equivalent in
+               behavior to c64header.oph.

+vic20x.oph:    A simple header like the two above, but for expanded VIC-20.

 nes.oph:       A somewhat skeletal collection of aliases for the PPU registers
                on the Nintendo Entertainment System.
 These names were chosen to match the constant names given on the NESdev Wiki.